Polymer/old-docs-site/app/blog/2018-05-25-polymer-elements-3-faq.md

 title: "Polymer Elements 3.0 FAQ"
 ---
-If you've started updating your application to use the recently released 3.0 version of the Polymer Elements, you might have ran into some problems.
+If you've started updating your application to use the recently released 3.0 version of the Polymer Elements, you might have run into some problems.
 Here are the questions we've seen asked the most:

 ## Getting duplicate registry when importing `<paper-button>` (or any other element)